ORIENTAL-MeVO

 - Study Type

-- Investigator-initiated, prospective, open-label, randomized controlled trial
+- Investigator-initiated, prospective, open-label, multicenter, randomized controlled trial with blinded outcome assessment

 - Randomization